sudecakmak/Mobile-Programming/README.md

 </p>

 # Sqlite App
 Enter the person's name, age, hair color.
-Pictures are assigned according to gender and age. adding, deleting, editing and listing operations are performed.
+Pictures are assigned according to gender and age.
+Adding, deleting, editing and listing operations are performed.
 All data is recorded in the database.
 Transactions also occur in the database.

 ![Screenshot 2022-12-15 183155](https://user-images.githubusercontent.com/102357822/207904117-f74c7086-71ba-4435-8f1d-09243c2c194c.png)